logicxd/TicTacToeAI/README.md

 ##### MiniMax Score

 MiniMax is the idea of minimizing the opponent's maximum score.
+It goes like this:
+ * Build the game tree.
+The static scores are determined at the leaf nodes.
+ * Then start traversing backwards to the top of the tree.
+ * The bot node will pick the highest score from children.
+ * The player node will pick the smallest score from children.

-So the bot will pick a move that will give the opponent the lowest score possible.
+So the bot will pick moves that will give the opponent the lowest score possible, thus maximizing the bot's own score.
 By using this method, the bot will continuously block the opponent's moves, preventing them from winning, while also going for any possible victories.
 As a result, using the MiniMax algorithm allowed us to create an unbeatable bot in Tic-Tac-Toe.

-How MiniMax works is that, at every bot's turn, the bot will pick the child node with the lowest score.
-Now the thing is that the child node's scores are the opponent's scores.
-And how does the opponent pick the scores?
-The opponent picks the biggest score from it's child nodes.

 ##### Alpha-Beta Pruning